- Sleep bags

 A: Purchase a vacuum cleaner noise CD and play it full blast for my colicky baby.
 Or spend hours getting my first to sleep and crawling out on my hands and knees so he wouldn’t see me leave.

 A: At night, my three kids all enjoyed taking baths so that was really helpful in starting the evening process.
-I founded a company that makes sleep sacks, so we obviously used them a lot, but I truly believe that sleep sacks are a great visual cue to let babies know it is time to sleep.
+I founded a company that makes baby sleep bags, so we obviously used them a lot, but I truly believe that baby sleep bags are a great visual cue to let babies know it is time to sleep.
 Before age 1, my children weren’t that interested in books.
-All three of my children had a great sleep association with their sleep sack, and being warm and cozy.
+All three of my children had a great sleep association with their baby sleep bag, and being warm and cozy.
 I also found that light in their room was a big deal, so we purchased blackout shades.

 A: I was very worried about having any objects in the crib.
 My children did not have pillows or blankets until they graduated to a twin bed.